top of page

 The Wizards' War

-No one knows for sure where the creatures and beasts that plagued and terrorized the worlds throughout Eras and Times came from or how they appeared.
-But the fact remains that many creatures emerged without any plausible explanation across the worlds.
-And this began to happen in Anahkólion during the period known as "Before the First Era."
-Some gods speculate that these beasts and creatures came from even more distant places.
-Others attribute their creation to some immensely powerful entity.
-However, three gods know that there is a high probability that they came from the dark depths of the Nine Black Portals, initially protected by the Nine Koluns-kand and later guarded by the goddess Maráhadar, the Guardian of the Laienürimim.
-Some of these creatures were hunted down and decimated, disappearing throughout the Eras and Times.
-Other demonic beasts hid in the depths of mountains and abysses.
-A few not only survived but also spread, carried by the seas to other worlds.
-In the past, before time was recorded, Ernt-nador harbored many of these creatures and beasts that remained hidden in darkness.
-Some became known due to their attacks during the Time of Chaos.
-Others caused great destruction, and only a few were captured.
+No one truly knows from where or how the creatures and beasts that plagued and terrorized the worlds over the Eras and Times appeared.
+Many creatures emerged across realms without any plausible explanation, beginning in Anahkólion during the period known as “Before the First Era.”
+Some gods speculated that these beasts might have come from realms beyond mortal comprehension, while others believed a powerful entity must have created them.
+However, three gods suspect there is a high probability these creatures emerged from the dark depths of the Nine Black Portals, initially guarded by the Nine Koluns-kand and later by the goddess Maráhadar, the Keeper of the Laienürimim.
+Some of these creatures were hunted and wiped out, vanishing over the Eras and Times.
+Other demonic beasts hid themselves deep within mountains and chasms.
+A few, however, not only survived but spread, carried by the seas to other worlds.
+In the ancient past, before recorded time, Ernt-nador harbored many of these creatures, hiding in darkness.
+Some became known due to attacks during the Time of Chaos.
+Others caused widespread devastation, with only a rare few being captured.

-Others are guarded by powers unknown to the common man, while most have been forgotten throughout the Eras and Times, and some specific ones lie dormant, ready to awaken!
-Long before they were named the Beasts of Brunther or recognized as the Creatures of Modin, these grotesque and bloodthirsty beasts already existed; however, they were simply called the Black Beasts.
-In Ernt-nador, their origins were recorded during the period when the first kingdoms began to settle, perpetuating throughout the Times.
-Kingdoms like Deutharin and Anghur, which were in their early stages, reported the existence of identical creatures in their records due to the attacks they suffered.
-However, older writings dated back to the First Era of Anahkólion and the beginning of the Second Era of Anathurilis also mention that creatures with similar descriptions lived in those places and times.
+Other beings are hidden away by forces unknown to common men, while most have been forgotten by the Ages and Times.
+Yet, a select few lie dormant, awaiting the moment to awaken!
+Long before they were named the Beasts of Brunther or known as the Creatures of Modin, these grotesque and bloodthirsty beasts existed.
+In ancient times, they were simply called the Black Beasts.
+Their origins in Ernt-nador were recorded as the first kingdoms began to take root, their presence spanning countless Ages.
+The emerging kingdoms of Deutharin and Anghur documented the existence of these creatures in their early records, noting attacks and sightings.
+Moreover, even older writings from the First Era of Anahkólion and early Second Era of Anathurilis mention similar beasts, suggesting they roamed those lands long ago.

 The Wizards' War